charliecalvert/CloudNotes/Assignments/MidtermFinal/prog109-midterm-2019.md

 - BR

-Here are the CSS Properties We are using:
+Here are the CSS Properties we are using:

 - background-color
 - border (border-left etc)